 The Air Inlet Filter can be found on the back of the instrument and seen in the illustration on page 17.
 The photograph adjacent to it has the filter removed.
-There is a bracket holding the filter to the Pulse Flow Device (if one is provided) or to the back of the instrument (if there is no PFD being used).
-The screws holding the bracket should be loosened and the filter slid off the instrument.
-The filter can be washed in warm soapy water or put into a dish washer.
+There is a Bracket holding the Filter to the Pulse Flow Device (if one is provided) or to the back of the instrument (if there is no PFD being used).
+The nuts holding the Bracket should be loosened and the Filter slid off the instrument.
+The Filter can be washed in warm soapy water or put into a dish washer.
 It should be dried and replaced on the instrument.